 Siyuan has received additional recognition at the 2023 Aloha International Piano Competition (Second Prize, Young Artist Category), with distinguished pianists Alan Chow and Jon Nakamatsu on the jury.
 He has participated in the Chautauqua Institution Piano Program (2021, 2023) and has performed in masterclasses with Lydia Artymiw, Boris Slutsky, Jeremy Denk, and Alexander Gavrylyuk.

 Alongside his performing career, Siyuan is a dedicated pedagogue, maintaining an active and growing studio.
 His teaching emphasizes not only technical refinement but also artistic individuality and intellectual engagement.
 His students have received awards in competitions, including the American Protégé International Music Competition and other regional events.
+Based in New York City, Siyuan Zhang is an interdisciplinary performer whose work integrates piano performance with movement, gesture, live electronics, and real-time visual systems, engaging with experimental and site-responsive performance environments.
+Recent and upcoming engagements include performances with OVO New Music, as well as a multimedia performance at the New York City Electronic Music Festival (NYCEMF), scheduled for 19–25 June 2026.

-Lily Xu (Yu Xu) is an organist and composer based in New York City.
-Her practice engages with contemporary and experimental performance, interdisciplinary collaboration, and expanded approaches to the organ, spanning historical repertoire, transcription, and contemporary repertoire.
+Lily Xu (Yu Xu) is a Chinese organist and composer based in New York City.
+As an organist, her practice engages with contemporary and experimental performance, interdisciplinary collaboration, and expanded approaches to the organ, spanning historical repertoire, transcription, and contemporary music.
+As a composer, she explores the integration of acoustic instruments, electronics, and multimedia, with an emphasis on texture, spatialization, and cross-disciplinary collaboration.

-She has appeared as a soloist in organ recitals and has collaborated with orchestras and ensembles in a range of concert settings.
+She has appeared as a soloist in organ recitals and has collaborated with orchestras and ensembles in a variety of concert settings.
 She was awarded First Prize at the Asia-Pacific Organ Competition in 2017.
 Her organ studies include work with Pamela Decker, Raymond Nagem, Jue Wang, and Liyi Zeng.
 Her compositional work has been developed under the guidance of Reiko Füting.

-She holds a Professional Studies Certificate from the Manhattan School of Music and a Master of Music from the San Francisco Conservatory of Music, and previously earned dual bachelor’s degrees in Organ Performance and Law from Xiamen University.
-In parallel with her performance work, she is also active as a composer, exploring the integration of acoustic instruments, electronics, and multimedia, with an emphasis on texture, spatialization, and cross-disciplinary collaboration.
+She holds a Professional Studies Certificate from the Manhattan School of Music and a Master of Music Degree from the San Francisco Conservatory of Music, and previously earned dual bachelor’s degrees from Xiamen University.